 This “lean” strategy helped Dropbox build a massive list of potential clients before they even launched the product.
 It also helped them tailor every part of their product toward the needs of the people most likely to become customers.
 Later, Dropbox’s referral program helped incentivize rapid growth in their userbase, which was another win for the company.

-What Dropbox’s success can teach us about product management:
+Dropbox’s success can teach us about product management:

 - Start simple, stay lean.
 Your best resource for informing a successful product is customer feedback.
 Dropbox didn’t need to build a product to validate demand and start oiling the gears of its sales engine.
 Taking notes from Eric Ries’ Lean Startup methodology, the team launched an effective Minimum Viable Product to gauge interest and get feedback before building the real thing.
 Doing this gave them the flexibility to quickly and easily adapt to what real customers would want with minimal risk.
 You too, can take a lean approach to product management by adopting a process of continuous validation as you build, launch, and refine your product.

-Secret to success: Changing the status quo
+The secret to success: Changing the status quo

 Travis Kalanick and Garrett Camp came up with the idea for Uber in 2008.
 The pair were in Paris on a cold, snowy December night struggling to catch a cab.
 The experience made them realize that the taxi industry as it existed was outdated, inconvenient, and overly-complicated.
 They set out to change the status quo by leveraging technology to simplify the process of hailing a cab.
 By 2009, UberCab launched in San Francisco.
-Just under 10 years after its initial launch, Uber is available worldwide and is now the most valuable venture backed company in the world, boasting 7.4 billion dollars in net revenue last year.
+Just under 10 years after its initial launch, Uber is available worldwide and is now the most valuable venture-backed company in the world, boasting 7.4 billion dollars in net revenue last year.

 Multiple factors amalgamated into the perfect storm that enabled Uber’s massive success.
 But most significantly, the founders discovered a problem that was truly worth fixing and solved the problem in a way that made it more accessible, affordable, safer, and efficient.
 By streamlining and simplifying the process of ordering and taking a cab, Uber was able to disrupt an entire industry.